inadarei/restagent/README.md

 Furthermore, methods like ->get() and ->post() are just convenience shortcuts on calling ->method("get")->send(...);
 If you want to use any HTTP methods not included in the above list, try issuing ->method(...)->send();

+### Why param(), again?

+The purpose of the param() method can be confusing and may need further explanation.

+In the puristic RESTful view, we want to have a uniform way of making HTTP calls and pass variables as we do it.
+Therefore it's important, as a general rule, to be able to set request data with a uniform add() method.
+After which  we can make appropriate HTTP-verb call (whether it's GET or PUT or whatever else), without having to worry about the specifics of the verb's way of encoding data (in the URL or HTTP Body).

+That said, sometimes people need to add HTTP query params even during an HTTP call that encodes variables in HTTP body (e.g. POST or PUT).
+Whether we like it or not, consider it RESTful or not, it's allowed in HTTP and a necessary "evil" sometimes.
+That is why param() exists, to allow for such use-cases.

+However, we do not allow using param() with HTTP GET, because add() method already does what it would do and it would be confusing to get in the business of deciding which method gets priority or how variables are merged if somebody decides to set the same variable through both param() and add().

+That is why an attempt to use param() during an HTTP GET call results in an exception, the exception basically
+indicates: "we gave you a way to shortcut the system during POST, PUT etc, now don't be assinine and don't try to use it for GET, where you really should not be using it".

+So that's the very long story of param() and its relation to add()...

 ### Response Format

 The head(), get(), post(), put(), delete() and send() calls return an associative array that has the following structure: